tara-pogancev/godot-palette-shader-generator/README.md

 #### Requirements
 This script runs using **Python**.
 It was built using version *3.11*.

+The script also uses Pillow package, for color conversion.
+You can install it by running:

+`pip install pillow`

 For utilizing the shaders, I use **Godot 4**.

 ## ❓ How to use?